 Elements of Safety Risk Management (SRM)

-Safety Risk Management receives by far the most attention of any aspect of safety management systems.
-It is, as you might say, “where the action is,” in terms of managing risk and the most focused element in an aviation SMS.
+Safety Risk Management receives by far the most attention of any aspect of aviation safety management systems (SMS).
+It is, as you might say, “where the action is,” in terms of managing risk and the most focused-upon element in an aviation SMS.

-Despite the fact that other aspects of risk management provide equally valuable assistance in building a safety program, SRM deals most directly with risk exposure.
+Despite the fact that other aspects of aviation risk management processes provide equally valuable assistance in developing an aviation SMS, SRM deals most directly with risk exposure.

 SRM is complex, as it: